 Whom do I contact with questions?

-Any questions related to your rights as a research subject, contact the UCLA Office of the Human Research Protection Program at 310-825-5344.
+For any questions related to your rights as a research subject, contact the UCLA Office of the Human Research Protection Program at 310-825-5344.

 For general questions or to learn how to navigate the consent application, please call 310-794-0981.